Zhincore/cp2077-voiceswap/README.md

 Download a ready-made 7zip for your system from the [RVC Releases page](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/releases) (Recommended) or follow the instructions in my [Installing RVC from source guide](/RVC-installation.md).

-Unpack the downloaded zip and test that it works by running the `go-web.bat` script.
+Unpack the downloaded zip and test that it works by running the `go-web.bat` script, you can then close the console window to end RVC.

 You will need the location where you installed RVC later.